 I don’t blame you — it’s pretty confusing.

-But you can’t wear color until you figure out how to do it, right?
+But you can’t wear color until you figure out what colors go together, right?

 You’ll wear colors that clash and look like a fool.